dateutil/dateutil/README.rst

 by a PGP key that has, at the very least, been signed by the key which made the previous release.
 A table of release signing keys can be found below:

-Starting with version 2.4.1, all source and binary distributions will be signed by a PGP key that has, at the very least, been signed by the key which made the previous release.
-A table of release signing keys can be found below:

 ===========  ============================
 Releases     Signing key fingerprint
 ===========  ============================